Ink and paint on parchment

 Purchased by David P. Harris from Constantine Z. Panayotidis (Antiques by Constantine Ltd.) in London on October 21, 1975.

-The color palette of red, green, and brown is similar to that of the sənsul (2020.189.1) and the other parchment leaf (2020.189.3).
-The backgrounds of both miniatures on this leaf consist of a field of two colors; on the side with the Dormition, the left background is green and the right is a bright red.
-On the other side these colors are reversed, and the green is lighter.
-In the scene of the Dormition, the figures are outlined in black and their skin tone is provided by the color of the parchment.
-In the scene of the Annunciation/Presentation, the skin tone of the figures is a rich brown.
+The color palette of the leaf consists primarily of red, green, and brown.
+The backgrounds of the miniatures are a field of two colors: red on the left and green on the right.
+On the apostle side of the leaf the figures are outlined in black and their skin tone is provided by the color of the parchment.
+On the abun side the skin tone of the figures is painted a rich brown.

 This leaf was originally part of a larger manuscript and was, at some point, disarticulated.
 A small strip of parchment, with a parchment thong still stitched to it, is folded over one lateral edge of the leaf.
 The parchment thong would serve to attach this leaf to another.
 Along the opposite edge, the leaf curls in the opposite direction.
 These two edges reveal that the adjacent pieces of parchment originally attached to this leaf were folded in opposite directions, making the manuscript to which this leaf belonged a sənsul.